elroistav/KosherFlix/wiki/Android_App/Admin_Homepage/Android_Admin_Homepage.md

 ## Introduction

 The **Android Admin Homepage** is an exclusive section that allows administrators to manage movies and categories through the mobile interface.
 This feature is only accessible to users with admin privileges (when **isAdmin** is set to `true` in the database).
-The admin interface retains the same bottom navigation bar as the regular app for consistency.

 ### Main page
 ![Admin Homescreen](./Screenshots/android_admin_homescreen.png)